tedneward/Azgaarnoth/Classes/Fighter/Stillmind.md

 ```
 def level3(npc):
-    npc.defer(lambda npc: npc.traits.append("***Tranquil Soul.*** You can no longer be detected by magical spells of any kind, and you are invisible to all magical sensors; Creatures wanting to target you with any spell (including beneficial magic) must first succeed on a spellcasting ability check (DC {10 + (npc.levels() // 2) + 1}).
+    npc.defer(lambda npc: npc.traits.append(f"***Tranquil Soul.*** You can no longer be detected by magical spells of any kind, and you are invisible to all magical sensors; Creatures wanting to target you with any spell (including beneficial magic) must first succeed on a spellcasting ability check (DC {10 + (npc.levels() // 2) + 1}).
 On a failed check, the spell has no effect and is wasted.") )
 ```

 ## Stillness Aura